-- To consider, assess and approve the appropriateness of the evidence and documentation within the ePortfolio. - To make a judgement about the Resident Doctor's suitability to progress to the next stage of training - To confirm training has been satisfactorily completed provided that adequate documentation has been presented - To award the appropriate ARCP Outcome - To provide feedback to the Resident Doctor and to inform the Resident Doctor's future training placement - To provide evidence for the revalidation process, which starts at the beginning of the F2 year - To consider the Resident Doctor's enhanced Form R and Exit Report along with the Clinical/Educational Supervisor's declaration, to enable completion of the revalidation element of the outcome form in terms of whether there is cause for concern.
+- To consider, assess and approve the appropriateness of the evidence and documentation within the ePortfolio. - To make a judgement about the Foundation resident doctor's suitability to progress to the next stage of training - To confirm training has been satisfactorily completed provided that adequate documentation has been presented - To award the appropriate ARCP Outcome - To provide feedback to the Foundation resident doctor and to inform the resident's future training placement - To provide evidence for the revalidation process, which starts at the beginning of the FY2 year - To consider the Foundation resident doctor's enhanced Form R and Exit Report along with the Clinical/Educational Supervisor's declaration, to enable completion of the revalidation element of the outcome form in terms of whether there is cause for concern.
 The Responsible Officer (RO) will then make a recommendation to the GMC.